Coronavirus: Dutch fiscal and financial measures for companies

 Payment break mortgage obligation

-- You divide the arrears over the remaining term of the maximum term of 360 months of the loan.
+- As soon as possible after the end of the payment break, a new annuity schedule will be established that will spread the recovery of the repayment arrears over the remaining term of the maximum term of 360 months of the loan.

 - In consultation with the lender, split the remaining loan into 2 parts.
 In that case, the existing annual repayment schedule will continue to apply to the remaining principal sum, without the arrears.
 For the repayment arrears, you take out a separate (mortgage) loan, with your own repayment schedule.

 Note: The unpaid interest is not deductible in your income tax return 2020.